Treatment of women by the Taliban

-The treatment of women by the Taliban refers to actions and policies by various Taliban regimes which are either specific or highly commented upon, mostly due to discrimination, since they first took control in 1996.
+The Taliban hold strict standards for women's behaviour and dress, based on a fundamentalist interpretation of the Hanafi jurisprudence which is enforced through surveillance and violence.
+Human rights groups and the United Nations (UN) have been critical of the group's treatment of women.
+The UN has said that the Taliban's policy of strict separation of men and women may amount to gender apartheid.

-During their first rule of Afghanistan (1996–2001), the Taliban were notorious internationally for their misogyny and violence against women.
-Since 1996, women were mandated to wear the burqa at all times in public.
-In a systematic segregation sometimes referred to as gender apartheid, women were not allowed to work, nor were they allowed to be educated after the age of eight.
+During their first rule of Afghanistan, the Taliban were notorious internationally for their misogyny and violence against women.
+In 1996, women were mandated to wear the burqa at all times in public.
+Women were not allowed to work, nor continue their education beyond the age of eight.
 Women seeking an education were forced to attend underground schools, where they and their teachers risked execution if caught.
-They were not allowed to be treated by male doctors unless accompanied by a male chaperone, which led to illnesses remaining untreated.
-They faced public flogging and execution for violations of the Taliban's laws.
-The Taliban allowed, and in some cases encouraged, marriage for girls under the age of 16.
-Amnesty International reported that 80 per cent of Afghan marriages were forced.
+Women could not be treated by male doctors unless accompanied by a male chaperone, a barrier which deterred women from seeking healthcare, for many leading to untreated illness and/or further health complications.
+The Taliban enforced these laws through public flogging and execution.